d1618033/python-redfish-utility/docs/slate/source/includes/_usage.md

 ### Scriptable mode

-> The following script can be called to retrieve information regarding the **HpBios** type:
+> The following script can be called to retrieve information regarding the **Bios** type:

 ```
 :: This is a batch file that logs into a remote server,
-:: selects the HpBios type, and gets the BootMode value
+:: selects the Bios type, and gets the BootMode value

 :: Usage ::
 :: selectget.bat [URI] [USERNAME] [PASSWORD]